-- 12. Internal Control over Financial Reporting; Disclosure Controls and Procedures.
-The Committee will confer with management and the Auditors concerning the scope, design, adequacy and effectiveness of internal control over financial reporting and the Company's disclosure controls and procedures.
-The Committee will review reports on significant findings and recommendations with respect to internal controls over financial reporting or disclosure controls and procedures, together with management responses and any special audit steps adopted in light of any material control deficiencies. - 13.
-Internal Control Report.
-At least annually (if required by applicable stock exchange listing requirements) or as may otherwise be determined by the Committee, the Committee will review a report by the Auditors describing its internal quality-control procedures and any material issues raised by (a) that firm's internal quality-control review, (b) any peer review of the firm's internal quality-control procedures or review, or (c) any inquiry or investigation by governmental or professional authorities conducted in the last five years of any audit performed by the Auditors. - 14.
-Internal Auditors.
-The Committee will review the audit plan of the Company's internal audit team and discuss with that team the adequacy and effectiveness of the Company's scope, staffing, and general audit approach.
-The Committee will review any significant reports prepared by the Company's internal auditors, as well as management's response.
-The head of the internal audit function will also report to and be evaluated by the Committee. - 15.
+- 19. Internal Control Report.
+At least annually (if required by applicable stock exchange listing requirements) or as may otherwise be determined by the Committee, the Committee will review a report by the Auditors describing its internal quality-control procedures and any material issues raised by (a) that firm's internal quality-control review, (b) any peer review of the firm's internal quality-control procedures or review, or (c) any inquiry or investigation by governmental or professional authorities conducted in the last five years of any audit performed by the Auditors. - 20.
 Complaint Procedures.
-The Committee will oversee procedures for receiving, retaining, and investigating the following:

-- complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and - confidential and anonymous submissions by employees concerning questionable accounting or auditing matters.
+The Committee will oversee procedures for receiving, retaining, and investigating the following: - complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and - confidential and anonymous submissions by employees concerning questionable accounting or auditing matters.